Meet Tim Walz, Harris’ VP: Progressive favorite with mainstream views on Israel, Iran

 “While I believe the use of chemical weapons is despicable and the world must take action to ensure that cruel dictators are not allowed to use such weapons without repercussions, at this time I cannot in good conscience support current proposals to take unilateral military action,” he said in a statement, according to the Associated Press.

 The Obama administration was considering strikes against Assad’s forces over their alleged use of chemical weapons against rebel groups.
-The administration ultimately did not attack Syria, though the United States was backing the rebels at the time.
+The administration ultimately did not attack Syria, although the United States was backing the rebels at the time.

 Walz’s 2009 trip to the region included a visit to Syria, where he met President Bashar al-Assad.
 Walz and Assad discussed Obama’s engagement with Syria and foreign fighters entering Iraq through the country, the local news outlet MinnPost reported that year.